FishtownFish wrapped around the rod of AsclepiusMedicine

 Creatine has very few drug interactions for most people.
 It can theoretically add to the kidney load of nephrotoxic medications (like long-term high-dose NSAIDs or some antibiotics), so people on those drugs should confirm with their prescriber.
 It is not known to interact with antidepressants, statins, or thyroid medications.

 Creatine itself has minimal effect on blood sugar.
 Some studies actually suggest a small improvement in glucose handling because muscle is more active.
-People who use sweetened "creatine drinks" should watch for the added sugar in the mix, which is the real glucose driver.
+People who use sweetened creatine drinks should watch for the added sugar in the mix, which is the real glucose driver.

 Whey protein provides amino acids that the body uses to build new muscle, while creatine helps the muscle you have generate more force and recover faster.
 They are complementary, not competing.
 Most patients I work with use both: whey for protein needs, and creatine for cellular energy.